gmac/graphql-stitching-ruby/README.md

 ## Usage

-The quickest way to start is to use the provided [`Client`](./docs/client.md) component that wraps a stitched graph in an executable workflow with [caching hooks](./docs/client.md#cache-hooks):
+The quickest way to start is to use the provided [`Client`](./docs/client.md) component that wraps a stitched graph in an executable workflow (with optional query plan caching hooks):

 ```ruby
 movies_schema = <<~GRAPHQL